 What to eat at Bugis

-Bugis food is like a cherry on the cake for me.
+Food at Bugis is like a cherry on the cake for me.
 I’m often in this part of town for the boutiques, and a little food break in between my hunt for the best bargain deals at the shopping malls is inevitable.
-Fortunately, the quest for a good meal proves to be an easy task in this food and clothing paradise, with the array of restaurants, cafes and more at Bugis+, Bugis Junction and Arab Street area that’s near Bugis MRT.
+Fortunately, the quest for a good meal proves to be an easy task in this food and clothing paradise, with the array of hawkers, restaurants, cafes and more at Bugis+, Bugis Junction, and Haji Lane area that’s near Bugis MRT.
 Here are some of my favourite places to hit up to refuel for part two of an intense shopping spree.

 1. Sticky Rice